torisg/stroke-risk-prediction/stroke prediction/Stroke prediction README.md

-# README for Stroke Risk Prediction Project

 ## 📌 Project Overview

-This repository contains a **stroke risk prediction project** built in R using decision tree models.
+This repository contains a stroke risk prediction project built in R using decision tree models.
 It includes: - A cleaned R Markdown file with full code and explanations and a polished case study summarizing the project for non-technical audiences.

-The goal is to demonstrate how **interpretable machine learning models** like decision trees can help healthcare professionals identify at-risk patients early.
+The goal is to demonstrate how interpretable machine learning models like decision trees can help healthcare professionals identify at-risk patients early.

 ------------------------------------------------------------------------

 ## 📊 Features

--   **Decision Tree Modeling**: Compares a full model with all predictors to a simplified model using only the top variables
+-   Decision Tree Modeling: Compares a full model with all predictors to a simplified model using only the top variables
--   **Variable Importance Analysis**: Identifies key health and demographic factors linked to stroke
+-   Variable Importance Analysis: Identifies key health and demographic factors linked to stroke
--   **ROC & AUC Evaluation**: Shows model performance visually and numerically
+-   ROC & AUC Evaluation: Shows model performance visually and numerically
--   **Imbalance Handling**: Uses upsampling to better detect stroke cases
+-   Imbalance Handling: Uses upsampling to better detect stroke cases
--   **Interpretability**: Extracts and explains model rules for clinical application
+-   Interpretability: Extracts and explains model rules for clinical application

 ------------------------------------------------------------------------

 ## 📂 Repository Contents

--   `stroke_model_comparison.Rmd` – Full R Markdown with data prep, modeling, evaluation
+-   stroke_model_comparison.Rmd – Full R Markdown with data prep, modeling, evaluation
--   `Stroke_Risk_Prediction_Case_Study.docx` – Word case study summary
+-   Stroke_Risk_Prediction_Case_Study.docx – Word case study summary
--   `Stroke_Case_Study_Template.docx` – Minimalist template for future portfolio projects
--   (Optional) `stroke dataset.xlsx` – Sample dataset (add if licensing allows)
+-   stroke dataset.xlsx – Sample dataset

 ------------------------------------------------------------------------

 ## ⚙️ How to Run

-1.  **Clone this repository** or download the files.
+1. Download the files.

-2. Open `stroke_model_comparison.Rmd` in RStudio.
+2. Open the stroke_model_comparison.Rmd in RStudio.

 3. Ensure required packages are installed: